fluttercommunity/firestore_helpers/README.md

 A quite common scenario in an mobile App is to query for data that's location entry matches a certain search area.
 Unfortunately FireStore doesn't support real geographical queries, but we can query _less than_ and _greater than_ on `GeopPoints`.
 Which allows to span a search square defined by its south-west and north-east corners.

-As most App require to define a search area by a center point  and a radius we have `calculateBoundingBoxCoordinates`
+As most App require to define a search area by a centre point  and a radius we have `calculateBoundingBoxCoordinates`

 ```Dart
 /// Defines the boundingbox for the query based